-- Prioritizing the transfer of park-adjacent properties to Sonoma Valley Regional, Jack London State Historic parks, or a potential land trust with continued public access to trails and open space. - Protecting the wildlife corridors, their permeability and related natural resources from the wide range of impacts associated with over-development of the campus. - The wildlife corridors are not separate from SDC campus-animals are not cognizant of boundaries-and their protection is integral to all aspects of the site plan. - Pursuing the development of performance standards to support housing and other development, as outlined in the Sonoma Land Trust's memo to the NSV MAC, Springs MAC and Sonoma Valley Citizens Advisory Council in follow-up of the November 18, 2021 joint meeting.
+- Prioritizing the transfer of park-adjacent properties to Sonoma Valley Regional and Jack London State Historic parks, with continued public access to trails and open space. - Protecting the wildlife corridor, its permeability and related resources from the wide range of impacts associated with over-development of the campus. - The wildlife corridor is not separate from SDC campus-animals are not cognizant of boundaries and its protection is integral to all aspects of the site plan. - Pursuing the development of performance standards to support housing and other development, as outlined in the Sonoma Land Trust's memo to the NSV MAC, Springs MAC and Sonoma Valley Citizens Advisory Council in follow-up of the November 18, 2021 joint meeting.

-HOUSING DENSITY:
+HOUSING DENSITY